-No more than five teams may be entered by any sponsoring organization.
 The application for a team must come from a single school or a single U.S. incorporated non-profit youth or educational organization (excluding the National Association of Rocketry, Tripoli Rocketry Association, or any other rocket club or organization).
+There is no limit to the number of teams that may be entered from any single school or organization, but no more than three teams from any single organization can be invited to attend the national Finals.
 Team members must be students who are currently enrolled in grades 7 through 12 in a U.S. school or homeschool.
 Teams may have members from other schools or other organizations and may obtain financing from any source, not limited to their sponsoring organization.
 Teams must be supervised by an adult approved by the principal of the sponsoring school, or by an officially-appointed adult leader of their sponsoring organization.
 Minimum team size is three students and maximum is ten students.
 Each student member must make a significant contribution to the designing, building, and/or launching of the team's entry.
-No part of any of these may be done by any adult, by a company (except by the sale of standard offthe shelf components available to the general public, but not kits or designs for the event), or by any person not a student on that team.
+No part of any of these activities for a rocket used in a qualification flight or at the Finals may be done by any adult, by a company (except by the sale of standard off-the-shelf components available to the general public, but not kits or designs for the event), or by any person not a student on that team.
 No student may be on more than one team.
 The supervising teacher/adult may supervise more than one team.
-The Challenge is open to the first 1000 teams that submit a completed application, including payment, postmarked between September 2 and December 1, 2013.
+The Challenge is open to the first 1000 teams that submit a completed application, including payment, postmarked between September 2 and December 12, 2014.

-ROCKET REQUIREMENTS 2.3
+2.3 ROCKET REQUIREMENTS

-Rockets may be any dimension, but must not exceed 650 grams (23 ounces) gross weight at liftoff (Note: California state law has limitations on model rockets over 500 grams in that state).
-They may not be commercially-made kits designed to carry egg payloads with the only modification being the addition of an altimeter compartment.
+Rockets must be no less than 650 millimeters (25.6 inches) in length as measured from the lowest to the highest points of their airframe structure in launch configuration, and must not exceed 650 grams gross weight at liftoff (Note: California state law has limitations on model rockets over 500 grams in that state).
+They may not be commerciallymade kits designed to carry egg payloads with the only modification being the addition of an altimeter compartment.
 They must have only one stage.
 They must be powered only by commercially-made model rocket motors of "F" or lower power class that are listed on the TARC Certified Engine List posted on the TARC website and provided in the TARC Handbook.
-Any number of motors may be used, but the motors used must not contain a combined total of more than 80 Newtonseconds of total impulse based on the total impulse ratings in the TARC list.
+Any number of motors may be used, but the motors used must not contain a combined total of more than 80 Newton-seconds of total impulse based on the total impulse ratings in the TARC list.
 Rockets must not contain any pyrotechnic charges except those provided as part of the basic commercially-made rocket motor used for the flight, and these must be used in the manner prescribed in the instructions for that motor.
-The entire rocket must return to the ground safely with all parts connected together using two separate and deployed parachutes of the same size as its sole recovery system.
-The outer edges of the canopies of the two parachutes shall not be separated from each other more than one inch at any point when one is laid on top of the other for pre-flight measurement by an NAR official.
-Both parachutes do not need to fully deploy and inflate in order for a flight to be qualified, but both must come out of the rocket body and neither can be deliberately packed in such a way that it cannot inflate.
+The portion of the rocket containing the egg and altimeter must return to the ground safely with a single parachute of any size as its sole recovery device.
+The portion of the rocket containing the rocket motor must return separately and safely, not connected in any manner to the portion containing the egg and altimeter, using a recovery device of the team's choice.